Know Thyself: Transferable Visual Control Policies Through Robot-Awareness: Acknowledgements and Disclosure of Funding

-\begin{ack} This work was partly supported by an Amazon Research Award to DJ.
-The authors would like to thank Karl Schmeckpeper for help with RoboNet, Leon Kim for support with the Franka, and the Perception, Action, and Learning (PAL) research group at UPenn for constructive feedback. \end{ack}
+This work was partly supported by an Amazon Research Award to DJ.
+The authors would like to thank Karl Schmeckpeper and Leon Kim for technical guidance, the anonymous reviewers for their constructive feedback, and the Perception, Action, and Learning Group (PAL) for general support.